tichex-project/go-tichex/docs/DOCS_README.md

 First, run `make tools` from the root of repo, to install the swagger-ui tool.

-Then, edit the `swagger.yaml` manually; it is found [here](https://github.com/tichex-project/go-tichex/blob/master/cmd/gaiacli/swagger-ui/swagger.yaml)
+Then, edit the `swagger.yaml` manually; it is found [here](https://github.com/tichex-project/go-tichex/blob/master/cmd/tichexcli/swagger-ui/swagger.yaml)

-Finally, run `make update-gaia-lite-docs` from the root of the repo.
+Finally, run `make update-tichex-lite-docs` from the root of the repo.

 ## Search